 - Bluetooth connection

 - USB and Battery-Powered

 The layout of the Korg nanoKONTROL Studio is very comfortable.
 At the bottom of the front panel, there are the long-throw faders.
 The top of the panel features the Mute, Solo, Record, and select buttons.
 This is a departure from the Kontrol 2 which had the aforementioned buttons cradled between the faders.
-Unlike the PreSonus FaderPort, the KONTROL Studio has multiple faders.
+Unlike the PreSonus FaderPort, the KONTROL Studio has 8 faders.

 Aside from these buttons and the faders, the front panel has a single jog wheel and a scene button.
 I like the increased functionality this offers.
 It allows me to change through 5 controller assignment pages with ease whenever I use it in the MIDI mode.
 The keyboard layout on this device is also intriguing.
 There are an additional 8 knobs and trigger pads as well as an axis touch controller.

 Additionally, the rear panel features a switch that toggles between the USB or Bluetooth mode.
 While testing, I found the connections easy to make and quite seamless.
 However, I encountered some connectivity problems when using the Bluetooth function on a low battery.
 Latency is also questionable over Bluetooth mode, but if you’re producing on Garageband, it’s more than acceptable.

 The NanoKontrol Studio is compatible with a number of apps.
 When I connected the control surface to my MacBook, I discovered that there are plenty of modes available.
 The device functions just as a normal MIDI keyboard does when connected to the computer.
 Mapping had to be done manually as there is no Live remote script or Logic plug-in.
 However, the keys afford a lot of functionality.
 They offer the user a built-in Arpeggiator among other functions.